corda/corda-docs-portal/content/en/platform/corda/5.0-beta/managing-application-networks/creating/mgm/cpi.md

 ## Create the CPB

 As with all CPI files, the MGM CPI requires a group policy file and a CPB file.
-For MGM CPIs, an empty CPB file is sufficient.
-You can run the following to use the MGM test CPB included in `corda-runtime-os`, or alternatively you can use any empty CPB:
+You can run the following to use the MGM test CPB included in the `corda-runtime-os` GitHub repository:
 ``` shell
 cd "$RUNTIME_OS"
 ./gradlew testing:cpbs:mgm:build